JEC1100/CV/README.md

 * Working Title Films Headquarters, London (May 2008- Jul 2009):
 Graduate “Action” Intern (1 of 2 selected from 2000 applicants).

+## What I'm working on
+-	I am currently consolidating my learning at Makers by addressing every course material a second time.
+I'm building a Contacts App in Rails, and a JSX/React Web App Planner, to gain more exposure to these two stacks.
+I’m also taking a deeper dive into JavaScript.